johnshearing/bioelectocracy/README.md

     <DL><p>
         <DT><A HREF="https://www.youtube.com/watch?v=oiuyG-2UKYQ">Tyson Yunkaporta, &quot;Sand Talk: How Indigenous Thinking Can Save the World&quot; - YouTube</A>
         <DT><A HREF="https://thoughtforms.life/starter-pack-introductory-materials-to-my-labs-academic-work/">Forms of life, forms of mind | Dr. Michael Levin | Starter Pack: introductory materials to my lab’s academic work</A>
+        <DT><A HREF="https://thoughtforms.life/whos-the-data-implications-of-thoughts-are-thinkers-continuum-for-developmental-bioelectricity/">Forms of life, forms of mind | Dr. Michael Levin | Who’s the data?
+Implications of thoughts-are-thinkers continuum for developmental bioelectricity</A>
         <DT><A HREF="https://www.youtube.com/watch?v=7vsYIlukqn0&t=60s">A Bioelectric Interface to the Collective Intelligence of Agential Materials for Bioengineering - YouTube</A>
         <DT><A HREF="https://www.youtube.com/watch?v=whZRH7IGAq0">Agency, Attractors, &amp; Observer-Dependent Computation in Biology &amp; Beyond - YouTube</A>
         <DT><A HREF="https://youtu.be/sViUqqkuTkA?si=_oAleBWmCzf8LLyp">Fixing cancer cells and Immortality - YouTube</A>